Cysharp/MagicOnion/README.md

 ```

 > [!TIP]
-> When using MagicOnion client in Unity applications, see also [Using in Unity](https://cysharp.github.io/MagicOnion/installation/unity).
+> When using MagicOnion client in Unity applications, see also [Works with Unity](https://cysharp.github.io/MagicOnion/installation/unity).

+## More detailed documentation
+More information about MagicOnion can be found in the [MagicOnion documentation](https://cysharp.github.io/MagicOnion/).

 ## License
 This library is under the MIT License.